varshil-shah/virtual-assistant-alexa/README.md

 7. You can send messages on whatsApp.
 8. You can open any software, for this project we can open vs code editor.
 9. You can send emails.
+10. You can take screenshots.
+11. You can find your geo-location.

 ### Python modules requirements:
 1. Selenium